sooparkdev/UW-TeamProject-_Combat-Covid/README.md

 - There are 52 rows and 14 columns in the data.

-- This data answers the question of how geographical location affects accessibility and what specific demographic of people are the most denied to healthcare.
+- This data answers the question of "how geographical location affects accessibility" and "what specific demographic of people are the most denied to healthcare?"